keboola/developers-docs/extend/docker/tutorial/howto.md

 * TOC
 {:toc}

 The following are the basic steps for developing KBC Docker Images.
 There is no need to know everything about the Docker stack since this is a very limited set of Docker features.
-The official [Tutorial](https://docs.docker.com/get-started/) is not being replaced here.
+The official [tutorial](https://docs.docker.com/get-started/) is not being replaced here.
 Before you start, make sure you have [Docker installed](/extend/docker/tutorial/setup/).

 The code discussed below is available in our [sample repository](https://github.com/keboola/docs-docker-example-image).

 ## Creating Your Own Image
 To create your own image, create a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
-Dockerfile is a set of shell instructions leading to a configured OS environment.
+A Dockerfile is a set of shell instructions leading to a configured OS environment.
 You can think of it as a bash shell script with some specifics.
-Each Dockerfile should be placed in its own folder because the folder becomes *Build Context* of the Docker image.
-Build context contains files which can be injected into the Image.
-There is no other way to inject arbitrary files into the image other than through the build context or download them from the Internet.
+Each Dockerfile should be placed in its own folder because the folder becomes a **Build Context** of the Docker image.
+The build context contains files which can be injected into the image.
+There is no other way to inject arbitrary files into the image other than through the build context or via downloading them from the Internet.

 Useful Dockerfile instructions: